Play your part, be a ChildSafe traveler!

 Tip 6 - THINK!
 Children should not be at work instead of school – report child labor.

-Some children are working full time selling goods at tourist sites or offering their services as guide.
-Others are hired in tourism businesses like hotels, restaurants or bars hire children, and it’s a problem when it hurts their education and development.
+Some children sell goods at tourist sites or offer their services as guides.
+Others are hired in tourism businesses like hotels or restaurants, and this is a problem when it hurts their education and development.

 Travel ChildSafe – Do not buy goods or use services offered by children.
 If you think that a business employs underage children and prevents them from going to school, call a child protection hotline, contact a local organization or call the police.
 They will check the child’s situation – many children are just helping out their parents after school, but some may be exploited.